MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IX-Agricultural-Marketing-Service-Marketing-Agreements-Orders-Fruits-Vegetables-Nuts-Department-Agriculture/part-999-Specialty-Crops-Import-Regulations/section-999.300.md

 (vii) If the lot fails to meet the import requirements, a statement of the reasons therefor.

 (3) Whenever raisins are offered for inspection, the applicant shall furnish any labor and pay any costs incurred in moving and opening containers as may be necessary for proper sampling and inspection.
-The applicant shall also furnish the USDA inspector the entry number and such other identifying information for each lot as he may request.
-To avoid delay in scheduling the inspection the applicant should make advance arrangements with the USDA inspection office.
+The applicant shall also furnish the USDA inspector the entry number and such other identifying information for each lot as the inspector may request.

 (d) *Reconditioning.* Nothing contained in this section shall preclude the reconditioning of failing lots of raisins prior to importation of raisins in order that such raisins may be made eligible to meet the applicable grade and size requirements in paragraph (b) of this section.